Top 5: London Winter Walks

 Highgate Cemetery

 Covering 37 acres and comprised of 53,000 graves, a walk through Highgate Cemetery might seem like a morbid choice, but with its overgrown bushes, large overhanging trees and ivy intertwining around the graves, it makes for a somewhat ghostly experience that is particularly pertinent in winter.
-The cemetery combines gothic funery architecture with a natural haven of extensive shrubbery, trees and wild flowers.
-Keep to the main pathway or delve further into the overgrown areas, making out inscriptions and spotting famous individuals such as Karl Marx who are buried there.
+The cemetery combines gothic funerary architecture with a natural haven of extensive shrubbery, trees and wild flowers.
+Keep to the main pathway or delve further into the overgrown areas, making out inscriptions and spotting some of the famous individuals (such as Karl Marx) buried there.

 Swain's Ln, London N6 6PJ, find out more here.